Mausam (soundtrack): Reception

 Joginder Tuteja from Bollywood Hungama gave it 4 out of 5 stars and said: "Mausam is a fantastic album and has all the ingredients that make for a popular soundtrack.
 There isn't really a low point in the album which may have a situational track or two but largely ensures that there is enough 'masala' in it to find acceptance amongst masses as well as classes."
 Rajiv Vijayakar of The Indian Express wrote "With this film, for the umpteenth time, Pritam once again defines the clear demarcation between those who compose songs and those who make extended jingles.
 In the absence of the levels of the stunning film soundtracks of last year, this is certainly, as of now, the most accomplished music score of the year."
 Karthik Srinivasan of Milliblog wrote "Mausam’s music engages sporadically."

 Saibal Chatterjee of NDTV described the numbers "hummable".
-Reviewers based at Zee News summarized "Pritam's lilting tunes, take the film to an altogether different level."
 Critic based at The New Indian Express felt that "Pritam's music is apt" but the best tunes in the film being "Ajeeb Daastaan Hai Ye" and "Abhi Na Jao Chhod".